 Due to their prevalence and potential for danger, utility infrastructure could cause legal disputes as much as they provide energy.
 There may be faulty installation, poor maintenance, or a host of other issues that could contribute to a loss incident.
 Other common utilities, such as cable and phone lines, are just as pervasive in our infrastructure and are also often implicated in property damage and injury claims.

 Subrogation claims involving utilities are complicated by unique standards of care, issues of liability, and unique statutory and regulatory frameworks.
 Rathbone Group (RG)’s understanding of these claims at the federal, state and local levels throughout the country increase the chances of recovery.
-Our subrogation attorneys and specialists work with clients in dozens of jurisdictions, successfully resolving claims for utility and fire damage.
+Our subrogation attorneys, specialists and adjusters work with clients in dozens of jurisdictions, successfully resolving claims for utility and fire damage.

 Rathbone Group’s property department maintains a thorough knowledge of utility laws and regulations, including utility location laws in all 50 states.
-If you or your insured have been damaged by digging, boring, excavation or other activity of a negligent third party, Rathbone Group is available to pursue all potential tort subrogation claims.
+If you or your insured have been damaged by digging, boring, excavation or other activity of a negligent third party, Rathbone Group is available to pursue all potential tort subrogation claims involving property damage.